 \section{\textsc{Mass Ordering Resolution Analysis}}

-Our analysis relies on a simplified combination of experiments able to yield MO sensitivity intrinsically (i.e. standalone) and via an inter-experiment synergies, where the gain may be direct or indirect.
-The indirect gain implies that the sensitivity improvement occurs due to the combination itself; i.e. hence not accessible to neither experiment alone but caused by the complementary nature of the observables provided by the different experiments.
-These effects will be carefully studied as a function of the delicate dependences to ensure the most accurate prediction.
-The existing synergies embody a framework for powerful sensitivity boosting to yield MO resolution upon combination.
-To this end, we shall combine the running \BIIs\ experiments together with the shortly forthcoming JUNO.
+Our analysis relies on a simplified combination of experiments able to yield MO sensitivity intrinsically (i.e. standalone) and via inter-experiment synergies, where the gain may be direct or indirect.
+The indirect gain implies that the sensitivity improvement occurs due to the combination itself; i.e. hence not accessible to neither experiment alone but caused by the complementary nature of the different experiments' observables.
+These effects will be carefully studied, including the delicate arising dependencies to ensure accurate prediction are obtained.
+The existing synergies found embody a framework for powerful sensitivity boosting to yield MO resolution upon combination.
+To this end, we shall combine the running \BIIs\ experiments with the shortly forthcoming JUNO.
 The valuable additional information from atmospheric experiments will be considered qualitatively, for simplicity, only at the end during the discussion of results.
-Unless otherwise stated explicitly, throughout this work, we shall use only the NuFit5.0 best fit values summarised in Table~\ref{table:mixing-parameters-nufit5.0}, to guide our estimations and predictions by today's data.
+Unless otherwise stated explicitly, throughout this work, we shall use only the NuFit5.0~\cite{NuFit5.0} best-fit values summarised in Table~\ref{table:mixing-parameters-nufit5.0}, to guide our estimations and predictions by today's data.